-- · Admin: View and change all OpenStack resources including system and project resources. - Member: View and change only the project resources. - Readonly: Optionally available to view the project resources regardless of ENABLE_READONLY_ROLE setting. - Operator: Available as a tech preview option from Cisco VIM 4.2.0, allows a user to start, stop, and reboot servers (instances) with read only privileges.
+- Admin: View and manage every aspect of the deployment including system and project resources as per the assignment scope. - · Member: View and change the project resources within the system, a domain, or a project depending on the assignment scope. - · Reader: Depending on the assignment scope, read-only access to resources within the system, a domain, or a project. - Readonly: Optionally available to view the project resources regardless of ENABLE_READONLY_ROLE setting. - Operator: Available as a tech preview option from Cisco VIM 4.2.0, allows a user to start, stop, and reboot servers (instances) with read only privileges.
 From Cisco VIM 4.4.1, it also allows a user to show servers (instances), access a server (instance) console, list and show flavors, and list and show aggregates.
 Only the admin can assign this operator role using the Horizon dashboard or OpenStack CLI, to the target user for accessing one or more projects.

-Ensure that the admin role is not given for the people having only operator role, as the conflict of access will not constrain the user to operator role.
+Ensure that the admin role is not given for the people having only operator role, as the conflict of access will not constrain the user to operator role

-If advanced roles is enabled, All Projects tab is visible in the Horizon interface.
+- If advanced roles is enabled, All Projects tab is visible in the Horizon interface.
 This allows the user with operator role, to see all instances for which the user have access.
-Under the Project tab, you can see the resources for a single project.
-You can change the projects using the Project pulldown in the header.

-To enable operator OpenStack role and create operator OpenStack administrator, perform the following:

-1. Before launching the installation, take a backup of the setupdata file and update the setup_data.yaml file with the following information:
+Under the Project t ab, you can see the resources for a single project.
+You can change the projects using the Project pulldown in the header. - To enable operator OpenStack role and create operator OpenStack administrator, perform the following: - 1.
+Before launching the installation, take a backup of the setupdata file and update the setup_data.yaml file with the following information: